|Attention:||Chief Fiscal Officers or Business Managers|

 Fringe Benefit actual cost components for Medical Insurance, Group Life Insurance, FICA-Social Security, and FICA-Medicare are used along with the negotiated rates for Unemployment Compensation and the applicable Retirement plan.

 For informational purposes, listed below are the breakdowns of the statewide fringe benefit recovery rates by fringe benefit component.
 These rates were originally published in Memorandum No. 2016-14, dated July 1, 2016.

 |Alternate Retirement Plan||11.93%|

 |Teachers Retirement Plan||9.87%|

 In addition, the rates listed below have been calculated based on the existing Federal tax rates.

 |(of applicable wages up to Federal maximum limit)|

 Workers' Compensation Costs.
 Any agency Indirect Cost Proposal or Cost Allocation Plan should include the 2016-2017 Statewide Cost Allocation Plan cost allocated to the agency and the actual cost of workers' compensation claims paid on behalf of the agency during the 2016-2017 fiscal year.

 Agencies with a specific Worker's Compensation appropriation should use the total expenditures of that appropriation in their Indirect Cost Proposal or Cost Allocation Plan.

-For all other agencies, a separate schedule of 2015-2016 Workers' Compensation costs paid on their behalf is attached in Exhibit C. The published Workers' Compensation amounts should be included in these agencies' Indirect Cost Proposals or Cost Allocation Plans.
+For all other agencies, a separate schedule of 2016-2017 Workers' Compensation costs paid on their behalf will be published at a later date after the close of the fiscal year.
+The published Workers?
+Compensation amounts should be included in these agencies?
+Indirect Cost Proposals or Cost Allocation Plans.